-Having a safe room in your home or small business can help provide "near-absolute protection" for you and your family or your employees from injury or death caused by the dangerous forces of extreme winds.
-Near-absolute protection means that, based on our current knowledge of tornadoes and hurricanes, there is a very high probability that the occupants of a safe room built according to this guidance will avoid injury or death.
-A safe room can also relieve some of the anxiety created by the threat of an incoming tornado or hurricane.
-Our knowledge of tornadoes and hurricanes and their effects is based on substantial meteorological records as well as extensive investigation of damage to buildings from extreme winds.
-All information contained in this publication is applicable to safe rooms for use in homes as well as in small businesses.
+Having a safe room in your home or small business can help provide near-absolute protection for you and your family or employees from injury or death caused by the dangerous forces of extreme winds.
+Near-absolute protection means that, based on our current knowledge of tornadoes and hurricanes, the occupants of a safe room built according to the guidance in this publication will have a high probability of being protected from injury or death.
+Our knowledge of tornadoes and hurricanes is based on numerous meteorological records as well as extensive investigations of damage to structures from extreme winds.
+Having a safe room can also relieve some of the anxiety created by the threat of an oncoming tornado or hurricane.

-This publication will help you decide how best to provide near-absolute protection for yourself, your family, or employees and answers many questions concerning safe rooms.
-It includes the results of research that has been underway for more than 30 years, by Texas Tech University's Wind Science and Engineering (WISE; formerly known as the Wind Engineering Research Center or WERC) and other wind engineering research facilities, on the effects of extreme winds on buildings.
+Should you consider building a safe room in your home or small business to provide protection for you, your family or employees during a tornado or hurricane?
+This publication will help you answer this and other questions so you can decide how best to provide that protection.
+It includes the results of research that has been underway for more than 30 years by Texas Tech University's National Wind Institute and other wind engineering research facilities on the effects of extreme winds on buildings.
 Download the entire FEMA P-320 document.

-FEMA P-320 also provides safe room designs that will show you and your builder/contractor how to construct a safe room for your home or small business.
-Design options include safe rooms located in the basement, in the garage, or in an interior room of a new home or small business building.
-Other options also provide guidance on how to construct an exterior safe room, either buried underground or attached to the existing building, or how to modify an existing home or small business building to add a safe room inside.
-These safe rooms are designed to provide near-absolute protection for you, your family, or employees from the extreme winds expected during tornadoes and hurricanes and from flying debris that tornadoes and hurricanes usually generate.
-Download the safe room construction plans and specifications.
+FEMA P-320 includes safe room designs and shows you and your builder/contractor or local design professional how to construct a safe room for your home or small business.
+Design options include safe rooms located inside or outside of a new home or small business.
+Guidance is also provided on how to modify an existing home or small business to add a safe room in an existing space.
+The safe rooms discussed in FEMA P-320 are designed to provide protection for you, your family or employees from the extreme winds expected during tornadoes and hurricanes and from wind-borne debris associated with these events.

-You can view and download FEMA P-320 or the Construction Plans and Specifications from the FEMA Library, or order a hard copy or CD-ROM from the FEMA Distribution Center.
+You can view and download FEMA P-320 from the FEMA Library or order a hard copy or CD-ROM from the FEMA Distribution Center.
 To order this or other publications please call 1-800-480-2520 or fax 1-240-699-0525 Monday through Friday 8 a.m. – 5 p.m.
 EST. You may also email your request to FEMA-Publications-Warehouse.
-Please provide the title, item number, short number, and quantity of each publication, along with your name, address, zip code, and daytime telephone number.
+Please provide the title, item number, short number and quantity of each publication, along with your name, address, zip code and daytime telephone number.